Benji Marshall: Rugby union

-2014
+Auckland Blues (2014)

 In August Marshall entered negotiations with the Blues to play Super Rugby in New Zealand.
 He indicated his desire to play for the Auckland team, even if it meant a pay cut and the probability of starting on the bench.

 Marshall signed a two-year deal with the Auckland franchise worth close to $500,000 a season, announced via Blues official YouTube channel, with Marshall wearing the Blues jumper while still signed with Wests Tigers.
 Blues coach Sir John Kirwan hinted that number 10 (first five-eighth), not 15 (fullback), may be Marshall's ideal position.
-Marshall later said, "I’m a little bit dirty on myself for the way I left.
-I could’ve done things a lot better.
+Marshall later said, "I'm a little bit dirty on myself for the way I left.
+I could've done things a lot better.
 I know that.
 The whole Auckland Blues jumper fiasco.
 The disrespect of doing that.
-I didn’t know it at the time, and people around me were telling me to do it.
+I didn't know it at the time, and people around me were telling me to do it.
 I was dumb enough to listen."

 In February 2014, Marshall made his Super Rugby debut for the Blues against the Highlanders at Forsyth Barr Stadium in Dunedin coming on off the bench in the 59th minute playing at fullback which resulted in a re-shuffle with Charles Piutau shifting to the centres.
 In his debut game he set up a line-break assist to Peter Saili, which led to a try to Patrick Tuipulotu.
 However, the Blues end-up losing 21–29.